Popular Topics

 Migraine

 Nearly everyone gets headaches.
 But while some are tension headaches or headaches caused by a cold.
-Migraine headaches tend to rather severe.
 Migraine headaches tend to be severe and recurrent and are often accompanied by nausea.
 What begins as a pain on one side of the head may spread to both sides.
 Most migraine headaches are caused by a change in the blood flow pattern to the brain.

 Triggered by stress or other factors, arteries supplying blood to the brain may constrict.
 Serotonin, a chemical may also have a role to play since it is released from nerve fibers that coil around the blood vessels.
 To tackle this, certain arteries within the brain may dilate to accommodate better oxygen supply.
 This dilation may result in migraine headaches.
 While anyone can get migraine headaches, they are more common in women.